slasher84/budgie/README.md

 # Budgie

-# Budgie the DLL injector is about to be superseded by Budgie the Mod.
-If you're a Steam User, you want the mod.
+# Budgie the DLL injector has been superseded by Budgie the mod, documentation is being updated and may take some time, if you have issues, try the discord.

 Budgie is a DLL injector for DCS World.
 This application is designed to inject specified DLL files into DCS World, enabling enhanced functionality, modifications or software fixes.